 What is the definition of sustainability?
 Montreal-based L’Oeuf is known for sustainable architecture, urban housing and renovation.
 It emphasizes building community over building buildings; the interplay between building, occupant and environment inspires innovation.

 Can a community be built with sand?
-Luyanda Mpahlwa is part of a vanguard re-envisioning South Africa’s post-apartheid architectural landscape.
-Mpahlwa pioneered a new style of architecture, integrating and elevating African-inspired design in rural and urban settings.
+Luyanda Mpahlwa is part of a vanguard of designers reshaping and re-envisioning South Africa’s post-apartheid architectural landscape.

 How do we democratize design?
 MVD is an Austrian collective that works to bring a political view to how public space is utilized.